Cavidan-oss/XAI-Soccer/README.md

 ## Setup
 1. Clone this repository
-2. Create a virtual environment and activate it
+2. Create a virtual environment and activate it or use global python environment
 3. Install dependencies:
    ```bash
    pip install -r requirements.txt